afermon/ABC-App/README.md

-# Arduino Bluetooth Control App for android (3.0 and up)
+# Arduino Bluetooth Control App for android (Still in development)
-Arduino control trough serial bluetooth comands
+Arduino control through serial bluetooth comands
 # Tested using a HC-06 Serial Bluetooth Module

 This App is desingned by Alex Fermon and is licensed under